zencart/documentation/content/user/customizing/add_pages.md

 The latter is somewhat less customizable but contains fewer files.

 The advantage of creating a new page is that you can use PHP in the page, which is not an option with EZ-Pages.
 Being able to use PHP means you can add conditional logic, do database lookups, customize for specific groups or customer characteristics, etc.

+### Linking to your New Page

+Once you have created your new page, you'll want to link to it.
+A few options are:

+- If you have created the page as an EZ-Page, use the [EZ-Pages sidebox](/user/sideboxes/ezpages_sidebox/).
+- If you want the link in the Information Sidebox, use the instructions on [adding a link to the Information Sidebox](/user/sideboxes/add_link_information_sidebox/).